pulingevariya/IPL-Analytics-API/README.md

 ## 💾 Usage

+To use the API functions, import them into your project and call them with the required parameters.
+Here's a basic guide:

 1. **Season Specific API**
    - \`**overallAllSeasonsAPI**\`: Fetch details of over all seasons.
    - \`**overallSeasonAPI(season)**\`: Fetch details for a given season.